Authenticating from Active Directory using RADIUS/NPS¶

 Note

 This is the IP address of the firewall interface closest to the RADIUS server.
-If the RADIUS server is reachable via the firewall LAN interface, this will be the LAN IP address.
-In deployments where pfSense is not the perimeter firewall, and the WAN interface resides on the internal network where the RADIUS server resides, the WAN IP address is what must be entered.
+If the RADIUS server is reachable via the firewall LAN interface, this will be the LAN IP address of the firewall.
+In deployments where the firewall is not the perimeter firewall, and the WAN interface resides on the internal network where the RADIUS server resides, the WAN IP address would be the correct address.

 Click OK.

-The NPS configuration is now complete.
+The NPS configuration for the RADIUS client is now complete.
 The RADIUS Client is visible as in Figure Listing of the RADIUS Client.

 Refer to other sections in this documentation describing the service to be used with RADIUS for more guidance on how to utilize the service.
-RADIUS can be used in the User Manager (User Management and Authentication) which also enables RADIUS for IPsec and OpenVPN, for Captive Portal (Portal Configuration Using RADIUS Authentication), and the PPPoE server (PPPoE Server), among other places.
+The User Manager can use NPS as an authentication server which also enables RADIUS for IPsec, OpenVPN, and Captive Portal.
+Other services such as the PPPoE server can use it directly as well.

 Configuring Users and Network Policies¶

-Whether a user can authenticate via RADIUS is controlled through Network Policies.
-Using Network Policies, an administrator can place a user in a specific Active Directory group to allow VPN access, and also offer more advanced capabilities such as time of day restrictions.
+Network Policies control whether or not a user can authenticate via RADIUS.
+Using Network Policies, an administrator can place a user in a specific Active Directory group to allow VPN access and also offer more advanced capabilities such as time of day restrictions.

 More information on remote access policies can be found in Microsoft’s documentation at http://technet.microsoft.com/en-us/library/cc785236%28WS.10%29.aspx.